Roy-SR-007/Somjit.web/content/posts/example 3/index.md

 The package `ggplot2` is a widely used package, which through its uncountable components and applications, helps the users to delve deep into the area of data visualization and graphics.

-The package named `hexSticker` enables us to develop and design different hexagonal visualizations, especially `hexagonal stickers`, which in turn used as a `logo` to the developed `R-Packages`.
+The package named `hexSticker` enables us to develop and design different hexagonal visualizations, especially `hexagonal stickers`, which in turn are used as a `logo` to the developed `R-Packages`.
 Not only it used to represent a particular R-package but also sometimes used for generating emblems for events, conferences, business organizations, etc.

 **Motivation** :: In this write up, a brief introduction to the steps will be provided, in order to create a Hexagonal Sticker using the above two packages.